HEGSRR/HEGSRR-Template/template_readme.md

 ## Repository Overview

     <Study Name>
     |- docs/                # study documentation
     |  +- report/           # reproduction plan, reproduction report
     |  +- manuscript/       # manuscript components
     |  +- presentation/     # presentation materials
     |
     |- data                 # raw data, which are not changed once created
     |  +- raw/              # raw data, will not be altered
     |  +- derived/          # derived data, will not be altered once created
     |  +- scratch/          # temporary files that can be safely deleted or lost
     |  +- metadata/         # documentation of metadata
     |
     |-procedure
-    |  +- environment  # details of the computational environment
+    |  +- environment/      # details of the computational environment
     |  +- code/             # any programmatic code, clearly named and commented
     |  +- protocols/        # any non-computational protocols
     |
     |- results              # all output from workflows and analyses
     |  +- figures/          # graphs, likely designated for manuscript
     |  +- tables/           # tables, likely designated for manuscript
     |  +- other/            # diagrams, images, and other non-graph graphics
     |
-    |- readme.md       # the top level description of content
+    |- readme.md            # description of the study
+    |- template_readme.md   # description of repository design and references
-    |- study.Rproj     # RStudio project, if applicable
+    |- r_rpoject.rproj      # RStudio project, if applicable

 ## Reproducible Research Practices